How to do Transcendental Meditation (TM) and my experience doing it

 What does Transcendental Meditation mean?

-In short - Transcendental Meditation is an unguided meditation practice that is performed by repeating a mantra silently for 15-20 minutes, twice a day.
+In short - Transcendental Meditation is an unguided meditation practice that is performed by silently repeating a mantra for 15-20 minutes, twice a day.

 Origins of TM